idelairre/TumblrFox/README.md

 + Find a way to speed up caching process
 + Sync followers on follow/unfollow events
 + Indicate that tag caching is done when ajax response is empty
++ Wrap utils in a module, split utils between front-end and back-end

 ## Relevant development posts